Queens Defenders Partners with JusticeText to Expedite Review of Crucial Discovery

 The platform also makes it easy for attorneys to clip out relevant parts of the video or audio file by highlighting the transcribed speech.
 The snippets of discovery can then be easily shared with collaborators or used for impeachment purposes in trial.
 Nick says, “It was actually pretty convenient to be able to clip out just the parts of the Spanish that I needed translated — I could email them very quickly to a translator and get it back.”

 JusticeText offers public defenders the ability to consolidate their workflow and helps expedite the review of high volumes of discovery.
 “I have all six videos right there and in one folder.
 It’s so easy to go back and forth to reference everything and just keep it in front of me, as opposed to the old process.
 It’s a huge cut down of those unnecessary logistical barriers to preparing your case,” Nick says.

-Queens Defenders will continue to pilot JusticeText in the upcoming months and gradually roll out software access to the entire office.
+Following a successful pilot period, Queens Defenders rolled out software access to the entire staff.
 The office is dedicated to leveraging the latest technology to advance its mission of providing quality indigent defense across Queens.